 - Provide educational assistance to water system owners and operators as necessary for them to effectively manage their systems and protect water supplies.

 - NJDEP Division of Water Supply and Geoscience: Reporting and Enforcement

 - Non-Transient Water System Sampling Information

 - NJDEP’s Total Coliform Rule Guidance Document

 - Total Coliform Rule Sampling Plan Guidance & Example Plan

 Water samples are collected from local streams and rivers for bacterial analysis with funding support from the CEHA Program.
 During the summer months, Environmental Services Staff is responsible for sample collection, temperature readings, and packaging for courier service to the New Jersey State Lab in Trenton.

-The Office of Health Management and the Morris County Municipal Utilities Authority (MCMUA) work hand-in-hand to investigate complaints, enforce Solid Waste Regulations, and inspect solid waste facilities.
+The Division of Public Health and the Morris County Municipal Utilities Authority (MCMUA) work hand-in-hand to investigate complaints, enforce Solid Waste Regulations, and inspect solid waste facilities.
 With the overall vision of achieving compliance, a considerable amount of time is spent on the investigation, inspection and enforcement process related to the Solid Waste Program, including the inspection of Transfer Stations, Class C Exempt Compost Sites, Class C Compost Sites, and Class B Compost Sites.

 Learn more about hurricane recovery from the New Jersey Department of Health.